saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/reference/python/functions.md

 # > -3
 ```

 `**kwargs` works in a similar fashion, except that instead of packing the values into a **tuple**, they are packed into a **dict**.
 Keyword arguments are also the only type of arguments parsed.
 Understand that plain old normal arguments, `*args`, keyword arguments and `**kwargs` can all be utilized in the same function.
 Due to the nature of how arguments are parsed, they **must** appear in that order.
 Below is an example demonstrating this idea.
-While this may be perfectly legal programmatically, using all of these in a function is certainly not advisable as the code will not be easy to read nor understand.
+While this may be perfectly legal programmatically, using all of these in a function is certainly not advisable as the code will not be easy to read or understand.

 ```python
 def print_all(a, b, *args, key_c, key_d, **kwargs):